Burnley F.C.: Crest

-The club's current badge is based on the town's coat of arms.
+The club's current badge is based on the town of Burnley's coat of arms.
 The stork at the top of the crest refers to the Starkie family, who were prominent in the Burnley area.
-In its mouth it holds a Lacy knot, of the de Lacy family, who held Burnley in the Middle Ages.
-The stork stands on a hill and cotton plants—which represents the town's cotton heritage.
-In the black band, the hand represents the town's motto "Hold to the Truth", derived from the Towneley family.
-The two bees refer to the town's hard work ethic, while the lion represents royalty.
-The wavy claret line is a reference to the River Brun, which runs through the town.
+In its mouth it holds a Lacy knot of the de Lacy family, who held Burnley in the Middle Ages.
+The stork stands on a hill and cotton plants, which represents the town's cotton heritage.
+The hand below symbolises the town's motto "Hold to the Truth", derived from the Towneley family.
+The two bees reflect the town's hard work ethic, the lion represents royalty, and the chevron symbolises the River Brun, which runs through Burnley.